Jamie Christopherson

-Jamie Christopherson is an American musician who has contributed scores to a number of popular films and video games, including the movie The Crow: Wicked Prayer, and the games Onimusha: Dawn of Dreams and Metal Gear Rising: Revengeance.
+Jamie Christopherson (born 1975) is an American musician who has contributed scores to a number of popular films and video games, including the movie The Crow: Wicked Prayer, and the games Onimusha: Dawn of Dreams and Metal Gear Rising: Revengeance.

 Biography

 He received a Bachelor of Arts degree from Vassar College in 1997.
 While living in Boston soon after his graduation, Christopherson worked as an assistant to local television/film composers.
 Deciding that he wished to pursue his career further, he received his Master's degree in Music from the University of Miami in 2000.